luevano/luevano.xyz/src/blog/g/flappybird_godot_devlog_1.md

 var detector_stack: Array
 ```

 The `detector_offset` is just me being picky.
-For placing a new pipe, we get the starting position (bottom pipe tile) and build upwards, then instantiate a new "ScoreDetector" (`detector_scene`) and set it's position to the pipe starting position plus the offset, so it's centered in the pipe, then just need to connect the "body_entered" signal from the detector with the game, so we keep track of the scoring.
+For placing a new pipe, we get the starting position (bottom pipe tile) and build upwards, then instantiate a new `ScoreDetector` (`detector_scene`) and set it's position to the pipe starting position plus the offset, so it's centered in the pipe, then just need to connect the `body_entered` signal from the detector with the game, so we keep track of the scoring.
 Finally just add the placed pipe and detector to their corresponding stacks:

 ```gdscript
 func _place_new_pipe() -> void: